SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Parking

 One of the biggest considerations before booking your San Francisco rental car is parking.
 The parking here is difficult and expensive.
-Make sure you know where you are parking your vehicle and how much it will cost you each night before you arrive.
+You will want to be sure you know where you are parking your vehicle and how much it will cost you each night before you arrive there.

 My recommendation is to talk to your hotel first.
-Once you know their nightly price, then ask if there are any other garages nearby that are cheaper.
+Once you know their nightly price, ask if any other cheaper garages are nearby.
 If the cost is completely outrageous (which it probably will be!), then consider just getting your car for a day or two at one of the locations in SF mentioned above.

 >> More about SF parking